 It’s been said that there are two certainties in life, death and taxes.
 By this point, most of you have probably filed your taxes and hopefully Uncle Sam rewarded you with a nice tax return.
 Some of us save our returns, but some of us tend to splurge the extra cash.
-If you’re looking to spend, Houston has no shortage of ways to indulge and live large, even if only for a day.
+From the poshest hotels and fine dining to private transport via aircraft, if you’re looking to spend, Houston has no shortage of ways to indulge and live large, even if only for a day.

 Perhaps the St. Regis is more your style which is always a classic, elegant and sophisticated choice.
 First, there are rooms for all upscale budgets and tastes.
 Big spenders will love the presidential suite with two bedrooms, two and a half bathrooms and a balcony or the royal suite, which is a one bedroom that includes a cozy fireplace.
 Enjoy the couple’s massage, which offers a private room for you and your significant other to enjoy or even treat yourself to a fancy caviar facial.